Director of Comparative Literature

 Ph.D.: Loyola University Chicago (2006)

-Research interests include postcolonial studies, gender and sexuality studies, urban
+Research: postcolonial studies, gender and sexuality studies, urban studies, and globalization

 - “City Botany: Reading Urban Ecologies in China through Amitav Ghosh's River of Smoke.”
 Narrative 21.3 (2013): 322-332.
 Special issue on Postmodernist Fiction.

 - “Kipps, Belsey, and Jegede: Cosmopolitanism, Transnationalism, and Black Studies in Zadie Smith's On Beauty.”
 Callaloo 33.4 (Fall 2010): 1079-1092.